HebiRobotics/hebi-cpp-examples/README.md

 ## Downloading Dependencies

-If cloning the repo directly, you will need to download the C++ API to build the examples and place it in a folder called `hebi-cpp`.
+If cloning the repo directly, you will need to download the C++ API from http://docs.hebi.us/downloads_changelogs.html#software to build the examples and place it in a folder called `hebi-cpp`.
 If you use the CMake project, it will automatically be downloaded, assuming you have a working internet connection.

 Use the same version of the C++ API that is defined at the top of projects/cmake/DownloadHebiCpp.cmake, as this will ensure all the code is compatible.